 - With minoxidil, which is proven by hundreds of anecdotes and a study.

-- With a Derma Roller which can stimulate circulation and collagen.
+- With a Derma Roller which can help beard growth.

 - With supplements like carnitine, Mucuna, and forskolin which activate AR.

 - And by consuming a nutrient-rich diet with beard growth promoting foods.

 NOTE: Many companies will try to take an advantage of the fact that you’re young and impatiently trying to grow more facial hair.
 And they will promise you the moon and the sky with their growth oils, “Beardilizers”, “Beard Powders“, and other shady trickery.
 Those are nothing more than scams from companies that prey on the impatient teens.
 Don’t fall for that.